SICKAG/collage/docs/docs/core-api.md

 });
 ```

-The onUpdated hook is based on the `collage-context-updated` event, which is dispatched, everytime something on the own context changed.
+The onConfigUpdated hook is also based on the `collage-context-updated` event, which is dispatched, everytime something on the own context changed.
 The event emits the updated context.
-You can use the event if necessary, but you should prefere the hook.
+You can use the event if necessary, but you should prefer the hook.

 ### Deregistering a fragment
 If you want to remove a fragment from your arrangement, just remove it from the DOM.
 Collage takes care that the parents context gets cleaned up.